piyushagade/Coding-Interview-Preparation/Layer 1/Arrays/Arrays.md

 ### Majority element (Moore-Boyer voting algorithm)
 #### Time complexity: O(n)

+This algorithm is based on the observation that for every non-majority element, there will be a majority element.<br>
+For example, in the array **{7, 7, 7, 8, 9}**, there is a 7 for 8 and 9.
+So, the count variable will be 3 when the cursor i is 2, however, 8 and 9 will deduct 1 each from the count variable.
+And at the end of the iteration, the count will be 1, and the majority element will be revealed as 7.

 ```java
 public int majorityElement(int[] nums) {
     int me_ix = 0;